Have you suffered from jaw pain without finding lasting relief?

 Do you have restrictions in your body’s ease and range of movement?

-Is one side of your body noticeably stronger than the other?
+Is one side of your body noticeably stronger or weaker than the other?

 Do you spend more time tense/anxious/stressed than calm and relaxed?

-Have you ever experienced prolonged stress that lasted longer than six weeks?
+Have you experienced prolonged stress that lasted longer than six weeks?

 Do you notice that your jaw symptoms get worse when your stress gets worse?